Getting Started with: Git, GitHub, and GitHub pages

 https://github.com/yourusername/test_repo

-2. If this is your first time using GitHub, you need to create Personal Access Token (PAT), which GitHub uses instead of passwords when you access a remote repo from th Terminal.
+8. If this is your first time using GitHub, you either need to create Personal Access Token (PAT) or enable SSH.
+This is because GitHub no longer allows passwords when you access a remote repo from th Terminal.
 Go to the GitHub website and make sure that you are logged in.
 As of writing, the web interface to create a PAT is as follows:

 • Go to github.com